Japan’s school closures offer lessons in managing family stress during coronavirus fight

 Mika’s son Kota still plays soccer and baseball with friends.
 Her youngest daughter Konoha goes to the park with friends, which is crowded with people.
 Her soccer has been canceled, but an after-school running club has restarted after parents complained their kids needed exercise.

-School work in the office
+Schoolwork in the office

 Abe exempted kindergartens and day-care centers from the closures to provide some relief for working parents.

 But Yuji Suehisa says he’s reluctant to send his 9-year-old son Haruma to his local day-care center.
-“It’s not that spacious,” he said, and kids could be a higher risks of illness from tumbling around together at play.
+“It’s not that spacious,” he said, and kids could be at higher risk of illness from tumbling around together at play.

 Instead, Suehisa brought his son to work this week.